 If some part of the funnel is underperforming compared to the other parts, that’s likely where you should focus your efforts.

 In the end, it’s all about the money.
-John Wanamaker once said ‘Half the money I spend on advertising is wasted; the trouble is I don’t know which half. ‘ Today we can get hard facts on which of your marketing activities gives the most revenue.
+John Wanamaker once said, ‘Half the money I spend on advertising is wasted; the trouble is that I don’t know which half. ‘ Today, we can get hard facts on which of your marketing activities gives the most revenue.

 Questions to answer:

-Inbound is about remarkable content.
-So, if you want a successful lead generating flow, there are some Content Reports to add to your portfolio.
+Inbound is about providing remarkable content.
+So, if you want a successful lead-generating flow, there are some Content Reports to add to your portfolio.

-There’s a variety of tools you can use to get the necessary data, each with its own pros and cons (that might actually be a great blog post in the future, so stay tuned).
+You can use various tools to get the necessary data, each with its pros and cons (that might be a great blog post in the future, so stay tuned).
 And in the end, reporting is about story telling.
-You need to get the relevant figures that ends up in actions.
+You need to get the relevant figures that end up in action.

 So, if you, for example, have doubts about which figures to report to management, the above reports is where you should start.